Kleptomania: Behavioral and cognitive intervention

-Cognitive-behavioural therapy (CBT) has primarily substituted the psychoanalytic and dynamic approach in the treatment of kleptomania.
-Numerous behavioural approaches have been recommended as helpful according to several cases stated in the literature.
-They include: hidden sensitisation by unpleasant images of nausea and vomiting, aversion therapy (for example, aversive holding of breath to achieve a slightly painful feeling every time a desire to steal or the act is imagined), and systematic desensitisation.
-In certain instances, the use of combining several methods such as hidden sensitisation along with exposure and response prevention were applied.
+Cognitive behavioral therapy (CBT) has primarily substituted the psychoanalytic and dynamic approach in the treatment of kleptomania.
+Numerous behavioral approaches have been recommended as helpful according to several cases stated in the literature.
+They include: hidden sensitisation by unpleasant images of nausea and vomiting, aversion therapy (for example, aversive holding of breath to achieve a slightly painful feeling every time a desire to steal or the act is imagined), and systematic desensitization.
+In certain instances, the use of combining several methods such as hidden sensitization along with exposure and response prevention were applied.
 Even though the approaches used in CBT need more research and investigation in kleptomania, success in combining these methods with medication was illustrated over the use of drug treatment as the single method of treatment.

 Drug treatment

 The phenomenological similarity and the suggested common basic biological dynamics of kleptomania and OCD, pathological gambling and trichotillomania gave rise to the theory that the similar groups of medications could be used in all these conditions.
-Consequently, the primary use of selective serotonin reuptake inhibitor (SSRI) group, which is a form of antidepressant, has been used in kleptomania and other impulse control disorders such as binge eating and OCD.
-Electroconvulsive therapy (ECT), lithium and valproic acid (sodium valproate) have been used as well.
+Consequently, the primary use of selective serotonin reuptake inhibitor (SSRI) group, which is a form of antidepressant, has been used in kleptomania and other impulse-control disorders such as binge eating and OCD.
+Electroconvulsive therapy (ECT), lithium, and valproate have been used as well.

-The SSRI's usage is due to the assumption that the biological dynamics of these conditions derives from low levels of serotonin in brain synapses, and that the efficacy of this type of therapy will be relevant to kleptomania and to other comorbid conditions.
+The usage of SSRIs is due to the assumption that the biological dynamics of these conditions derives from low levels of serotonin in brain synapses, and that the efficacy of this type of therapy will be relevant to kleptomania and to other comorbid conditions.

 Opioid receptor antagonists are regarded as practical in lessening urge-related symptoms, which is a central part of impulse control disorders; for this reason, they are used in treatment of substance use.
 This quality makes them helpful in treating kleptomania and impulse control disorders in general.
 The most frequently used drug is naltrexone, a long-acting competitive antagonist.
-Naltrexone acts mainly at μ-receptors, but also antagonises κ- and λ-receptors.
+Naltrexone acts mainly at μ-opioid receptors, but also antagonises κ- and λ-opioid receptors.

-There have been no controlled studies of the psycho-pharmacological treatment of kleptomania.
+There have been no controlled studies of the psychopharmacological treatment of kleptomania.
 This could be as a consequence of kleptomania being a rare phenomenon and the difficulty in achieving a large enough sample.
 Facts about this issue come largely from case reports or from bits and pieces gathered from a comparatively small number of cases enclosed in a group series.

 History

 In the nineteenth century, French psychiatrists began to observe kleptomaniacal behavior, but were constrained by their approach.
 By 1890, a large body of case material on kleptomania had been developed.
-Hysteria, imbecility, cerebral defect, and menopause were advanced as theories to explain these seemingly nonsensical behaviors, and many linked kleptomania to immaturity, given the inclination of young children to take whatever they want.
+Hysteria, imbecility, cerebral defect, and menopause were advanced as theories to explain these behaviors, and many linked kleptomania to immaturity, given the inclination of young children to take whatever they want.
 These French and German observations later became central to psychoanalytic explanations of kleptomania.